ngundotra/sculptml-flask-app/README.md

 For CoreML transfer: Scala's Akka or something which takes into account a phone's limited ability to read in a CoreML model.
 __(Note that this part of the framework depends on the Cocoapods available to handle this)__

+## ML Model Building + Training

+Python file should take in a JSON file location as an argument.
+There should be some 2-step process by which the Python app can communicate that
+1) the model was built successfully, and
+2) the model is done training, and 3) the model has been compiled.

+For now, we can just flush these updates to the stdout, and try to compress everything into 1 process.

+## Model Transferring

+We should see if there are any cocoapods that do this...